Free FINRA Series 7 (General Securities Representative) Practice Questions

 How does FreeFellow compare to Kaplan, Knopman, or Securities Training on price?

 Traditional Series 7 prep providers charge $200 to $3,500 for a single exam, paid upfront.
 FreeFellow keeps the question bank, written solutions, and lessons free forever.
-The optional Fellow tier is $59 per quarter (about 1/20th of what the big providers charge) and adds mock exams, flashcards, analytics, and a study plan.
+The optional Fellow tier is $79 per quarter (a small fraction of what the big providers charge) and adds mock exams, flashcards, analytics, and a study plan.
 You can pass Series 7 entirely on the free tier.

 How should I use FreeFellow to study for Series 7?